 » Related: The Definitive Guide to Etihad’s Direct Routes From the U.S. [Plane Types & Seat Options]

 Although Etihad is not part of any airline alliance, it does have robust partnerships with several different airlines, including Air Canada, Air New Zealand, All Nippon Airways (ANA), American Airlines, and Royal Air Maroc.
 This means you can potentially fly ANA’s excellent “The Room” business class product for 15% less when redeeming your miles.

 Keep in mind that this is a rebate, not a discount, so you’ll need to have the full amount of miles in your account in order to redeem.

-If you’re wanting to take advantage of this promotion but don’t have enough miles in your account, you can also consider transferring points from American Express Membership Rewards, Citi ThankYou Rewards, and Capital One Miles at a 1:1 rate, or from Marriott Bonvoy at a transfer rate of 3:1.
+If you’re wanting to take advantage of this promotion but don’t have enough miles in your account, you can also consider transferring points since Etihad is an American Express transfer partner, Citi ThankYou transfer partner, and Capital One transfer partner at a 1:1 rate, or from Marriott Bonvoy at a transfer rate of 3:1.

 Etihad has launched a decent promotion in honor of its birthday, although it’s fairly short-term.
 If you’re looking to take advantage, you’ll want to register quickly in order to score those free miles and the 15% rebate on all award redemptions.

 For inspiration, check out our guide to the best ways to redeem Etihad Guest miles for maximum value.